The effective strength of selection in random environment: Modeling Selection in random environment

-\end{lemma} \begin{rem}\ \\ \begin{enumerate} \item The equality \eqref{eq:sdual} establishes a ``sampling duality'', since the duality function $H(x,n,g; \bar y)$ is the probability, under the environment $\bar y=(y_g)_{g \in \Z}$, of sampling $n$ individuals of type $0$ from generation $g$, given that the $0$-type frequency was $x$ in the previous generation.
-This will be more apparent in the proof of Lemma \ref{lem:consampleduality}. \item For a constant, deterministic environment making $K_v= 1$ almost surely for every $v\in V_N$, the equality \eqref{eq:sdual} reduces the well-known \emph{moment duality} between the $N$-finite Wright-Fisher allele frequency process and the corresponding block-counting process \cite{M99}.
-For any other constant, deterministic environment, the \emph{sampling duality} for Wright-Fisher graphs with selection was proved in Proposition 2.9 in \cite{ADSelection}. \item In its general form, the duality function $H$ is time-dependent through the environment process.
-Hence, for specific choices of environment process (e.g. \emph{iid} environment), the dependence on time disappears. \item Since both processes $X^N$ and $Z^N$ are constructed on the same random graph, the duality stated in Lemma \ref{lem:consampleduality} is of strong type. \end{enumerate} \end{rem}
+\begin{rem} Let us give some context to this result. \begin{enumerate} \item The equality \eqref{eq:sdual} establishes a quenched version of \ ``sampling duality'', where by quenched we mean conditional on the realisation of the environment $\bar Y$.
+The name refers to the fact that the duality function $H(x,n,g; \bar y)$ is precisely the conditional probability, given $\bar Y=\bar y=(y_g)_{g \in \Z}$, of all individuals in a sample of size $n$ individuals from generation $g$ are of the weak type 0, given that the $0$-type frequency was $x$ in the previous generation.
+This will be more apparent in the proof of Lemma \ref{lem:consampleduality} in Section \ref{subsec:proofs_discrete}.
+It is a direct consequence of the graph-construction. \item For $c=0$, i.e. with no {skewed offspring distribution}, and any choice of $\mathbb Q$ and $\bar Y$ resulting in $K_v= 1$ almost surely for every $v\in V_N$, the duality function in \eqref{eq:conditional_sampling_duality_function} is the moment-function $H(x,n,g; \bar y)=x^n$ and the equality \eqref{eq:sdual} reduces to the well-known \emph{moment duality} between the $N$-finite Wright-Fisher allele frequency process and the corresponding block-counting process of the genealogy \cite{M99}. \item For arbitrary $c$ and $\mathbb Q$, but constant, deterministic environment, the \emph{sampling duality} for Wright-Fisher graphs with selection was proved in Proposition 2.9 in \cite{ADSelection}. \item In its general form, the duality function $H$ is time-dependent, but only through the environment process.
+However some specific choices of environment process (e.g. \emph{iid} environment) induce convenient forms of time-homogeneity.
+See also Proposition \ref{prop:iidduality} below. \item Since both processes $X^N$ and $Z^N$ are constructed on the same random graph, the duality stated in Lemma \ref{lem:consampleduality} is of strong type, i.e. can be made sense of ``almost surely''.
+See also \cite{ADSelection}, Remark 2.10. \end{enumerate} \end{rem}